franckalbinet/iot-uaa-isoc/labs/resources.md

 ## Others
 * [Git (free and open source distributed version control system) course on Udacity](https://www.udacity.com/course/how-to-use-git-and-github--ud775)

-> Note: We are not affiliated with any of the initiatives mentionned above
+> Note: None of us is affiliated with any of the initiatives mentionned above